GeneZC/genezc.github.io/index.md

 ### Research Interests

-My current research interests lie in the general area of natural language processing, particularly in 1) fine-grained opinion mining, 2) generalization and accelaration of pre-trained language models.
+My current research interests lie in the general area of natural language processing, particularly in 1) fine-grained opinion mining, 2) generalization and accelaration of pretrained language models.
 Prior to devoting myself to natural language processing, I did a variety of work on game AI.

 ### Experiences